zapatacomputing/z-lstm/README.md

 # z-lstm

-This repository contain the source code and workflow templates to run [Prediction with LSTM](http://orquestra.io/docs/tutorial/lstm/) in Orquestra.
+This repository contains the source code and workflow templates to run [Prediction with LSTM](http://orquestra.io/docs/tutorial/lstm/) in Orquestra.

 Example workflows can be found inside `example/`.